Venom1991/refind-btrfs/README.md

 * Searches for snapshots of the identified subvolume in the configured directory (or directories)
 * Searches for the refind.conf file on the ESP and parses it to extract [manual boot stanzas](https://www.rodsbooks.com/refind/configfile.html#stanzas) from it (nested configs are also analyzed, if present)
 * Selects the configured number of latest snapshots and uses them as such if they are writable and if any aren't, it either (depending on the configuration):
-  * converts their read-only flag
+  * sets their read-only flag to false, thus making them writable
   * creates new writable snapshots from them in the configured location
 * Aligns the root mount point in the [fstab](https://en.wikipedia.org/wiki/Fstab) file of each selected snapshot with the snapshot itself
 * Deletes outdated previously created writable snapshots (if any exist)